 All the strong religions of the ancient, mediæval, and modern world have tried to influence society by a class of priests with special knowledge of the doctrines of their religion and constantly occupied in disseminating them.
 And such priestly bodies have found a support sometimes in the intricacy of the ritual whereby the favour of the divine power can be gained, sometimes in the difficult and mysterious character of the doctrine, sometimes in a special training of character and a discipline of life that separates them from the rest of the world.
 Scarcely anything of this was to be found in Greece.
 There were priests, but there was no priesthood.
-"Greece," as M. Renan points out, "never had a sacred book: she never had any symbols, any councils, any sacerdotal caste organised for the preservation of dogma."
-Any one could, under certain circumstances, perform the functions of a priest.
+"Greece," as M. Renan points out, "never had a sacred book; she never had any symbols, any councils, any sacerdotal caste organised for the preservation of dogma."
+Homer was, indeed, in a sense, a sacred book, but he never had the binding force of Bible or Koran.
+Any one could. under certain circumstances, perform the functions of a priest.
 At Athens an officer elected by the chance of the lot from all the citizens was the official head of the religion of Athens.
 In the kingly times all kings were high priests also.
 In Sparta the kings retained these powers throughout the historical period.
 The priests that are found in Greece are not the special mouthpieces of the deity; they are simply officers appointed by various methods to carry out religious duties, as other officers were appointed for political duties.
-In some temples the priests were hereditary; in some they were clected.
+In some tempies the priests were hereditary; in some they were elected.
 Sometimes they retained office for life; sometimes they held it only for a year.
-Patrons presented to some priesthoods; in many cases they were bought for money down.
+Patrons presented to some priests' offices; in many cases they were bought for money down.
 We have an inscription in which the prices paid for the position of priest to Hermes at Halicarnassus are chronicled.
-A sum representing £,184 is the highest amount paid.
+A sum representing \pounds{184} is the highest amount paid.